ydgenomics/Copy-optDNTRA/README.md

 If you use optDNTRA in your research, please cite:

-- A unified cell atlas of vascular plants reveals cell-type foundational genes and accelerates gene discovery (DOI: https://doi.org/10.1016/j.cell.2025.07.036)
+- Xue Hao-Chen, Xu Zhou-Geng, Liu Yu-Jie & Wang Jia-Wei.
+(2025).
+A unified cell atlas of vascular plants reveals cell-type foundational genes and accelerates gene discovery.
+Cell.
+DOI: 10.1016/j.cell.2025.07.036